-In most of the industries, companies release at every several months a research paper, a report or a whitepaper which are eager to let the world know about.
+In most industries, companies release at every several months a research paper, a report, or a whitepaper which they are eager to let the world know about.

-If you signup to their newsletter you will know about them 1st.
+If you signup for their newsletter, you will know about them 1st.
 Each report comes with a press release and a summary that outlines the key findings of the report.

-These press releases are free to post, but it will soon become duplicate content.
-That’s why you should ask their marketing department to do slight changes to the article, and in exchange, you will publish it for free and inform your audience.
+These press releases are free to post, but they will soon become duplicate content.
+That’s why you should ask their marketing department to make slight changes to the article, and in exchange, you will publish it for free and inform your audience.
 You may be surprised to find out that they will do it and send you a unique piece of content.

-Here is an email I received days ago about the release of such report:
+Here is an email I received days ago about the release of such a report:

 So get in touch with businesses from your industry, and you will get more free content for your blog.